 What are the Health Risks of Living in a Dusty Home?

-The general public doesn’t know well the dangers of a dusty home.
+The public doesn’t know well about a dusty home health risks.
 The airborne particles in house dust consist of allergens, bacteria, fungi, viruses, and mold.

 A dusty home means you’re breathing in a cloud of microscopic particulate matter.
 This can cause all sorts of health problems and diseases.